 The abstract vehicle the Irish sports fan most commonly uses to communicate support is bandwagon.
 Yet there is another vehicle we use to voice our great passion for sport: outrage.
 This is not a simple type of anger.
 This is an outrage of little pith and perspective, less about magnanimity and more about mypopia.
-Let's face it, we've seen plenty of it this week.
+Let's face it, we've all seen plenty of it!

 Here are some other instances when our reactions may have been slightly over the top.
 (Note: Feel free to overreact in disagreeing with us.)

 It feels like Roy Keane's entire career is one overreaction after another.
 In the lead-up to the 2002 World Cup, Fintan O'Toole was writing columns claiming Keane's ambition and refusal to settle for heroic failure was the very embodiment of the Celtic Tiger.
 Then came Saipan, the trigger for hysteria on a hitherto unseen scale and a highly successful musical.
 The greatest overreaction to Keane's career came in 2004 however, when he was preparing to return to the Irish fold under Brian Kerr.
 Keane's decision was a topic for debate on Prime Time.

 Alan Hunter of the Irish Football Supporters Association was on the panel, and to say he was sceptical of Keane's potential return is an understatement.
 Hunter feared a repeat Saipan, which could psychologically scar the team and the reputation of the Best Supporters In The World, calling it an "extremely dangerous situation".
 The only possible resolution for Hunter would be for Roy Keane's possible return to the international team to join other talking points like divorce and membership of the EEC in going to the public and being decided by referendum.

 Paul Caffrey Barging John Morrison In Front Of Hill 16